 1345m up / 1345m down

-Approach Ben Nevis at dawn and get a tantalizing first glimpse of the challenge ahead.
+Approach Ben Nevis early doors and get a tantalizing first glimpse of the challenge ahead.

 After a celebratory summit photo, it’s time to head back down for a well-earned dram.

 All our adventures take place in wild places.
 Things can go wrong in wild places.
 Your perfectly planned itinerary may change a bit (or a lot) if the weather turns, someone gets hurt, or a volcano erupts.
 Usually though, changes make it all the better.